mmesiti/2025-09-09-workshop/content/join.md

 software development tools, which are often missed in other coursework.
 This is a big task, but together with you, we can do it:

-### Volunteer as a Q&A helper

-You'd like to help out during the workshop?
-Join us answering questions from the participants in the Q&A document (collaborative notes).

 ### Be a team leader

 If you step up and make yourself available as a **team leader** (for a team with your colleagues or in a local event) at CodeRefinery, and you will:
 - Mentor and provide positive encouragement for your team; guide them through the workshop.
-- Attend our one hour onboarding session (see schedule).
+- Attend our one hour onboarding session (agreed separately).
 - Have your own team during the course.
 - Help keep the team on track.
 You are the first line, but you don't need to know everything.